hackerbay/Employee-Handbook/people-operations/onboarding/README.md

 This document is for all new employees.

+- Please update your LinkedIn profile and add HackerBay as your current employer.

 - Please fill this [form](https://airtable.com/shrEsY7wY8yCxIVYy) and give us your interview feedback.

 - Please fill the Employee Onboarding [form here](https://airtable.com/shrFbnb3R8JYK1XeK)